Life Rays

-Life Rays is the final album by vibraphonist Walt Dickerson which was recorded in Italy in 1982 for the Soul Note label.
+Life Rays is an album by vibraphonist Walt Dickerson, bassist Sirone, and drummer Andrew Cyrille.
+Dickerson's final release, it was recorded in Italy in 1982 for the Soul Note label.

 Reception

 AllMusic gave the album 3 stars.

 The authors of the Penguin Guide to Jazz Recordings wrote: "In the dynamic company of Sirone and Cyrille, Walt emerges as a particular kind of modernist, a radical-conservative...
 Dickerson seems to be striking harder than usual, Cyrille is faultless and the music has a strongly percussive quality.
 Sirone is magnificent whenever soloing..."

-Writing for Jazz Times, Duck Baker commented that Dickerson's "conception of melodic/percussive development is really his own.
+Writing for JazzTimes, Duck Baker commented that Dickerson's "conception of melodic/percussive development is really his own.
 He may at times sound impressionistic, as when he creates such long shimmering lines that they cease to be heard as lines and become a sonic waterfall, but it’s not just a pretty thing."
 Regarding Sirone and Cyrille, he stated: "The context calls for the utmost in understatement and controlled passion, and even staunch fans of these two may be surprised at how well they answer the call."